Njugen/TabSera/README.md

 2. Open Google Chrome (preferably.
 Optimization for Firefox and Edge will be done at a later time)
 3. Build the project
 3. Go to Chrome's menu -> Extensions -> Manage Extension
-4. Turn on Developer mode
+4. Turn on Developer mode and click "Load unpacked"
-5. Click "Load unpacked"
-6. Head for ***/tabfolders/dist/*** and select it
+5. Head for ***/tabfolders/dist/*** and select it
-7. Voila, the extension is now installed in developer mode!

 - __Open options page:__ Click "Details" in the extension's box.
 Scroll down and click "Extension options"

 ### Programming and tools

-- HTML5
-- CSS3/SASS,
-- Javascript/Typescript,
-- React
-- Redux
-- JEST
-- Tailwind
-- Webextension API
+HTML5, CSS/SASS, Javascript/Typescript, React, Redux, JEST, Tailwind, Webextension API

 ## Features